 Why swirl marks happen?
 Here are some of the most common mistakes that cause them:

-- Too aggressive of a grit – Using too aggressive of a grit means that you take the risk of deep gouges or scratches appearing that are quite noticeable.
+- Too aggressive of a grit – Using too aggressive of grit means that you take the risk of deep gouges or scratches appearing that are quite noticeable.
 The same issue can happen when the proper grit sequence is not followed.

-- Screening too fast – Sanding, buffing and screening are a delicate job that requires attention to detail, although it looks like raw and messy job.
+- Screening too fast – Sanding, buffing and screening are a delicate job that requires attention to detail, although it looks like a raw and messy job.
 Going too fast means that you do not allow the machine and sandpaper to do their job properly.

 - The machine is not balanced – When the buffer is not balanced, it will lean to one side and sandpaper can create a gouge mark.